konradbaron/php-sportradar/README.md

-# PHP-SportsData
+# PHP-Sportradar

-PHP-SportsData is designed to be an easy-to-use wrapper around the [The SportsData API](http://developer.sportsdatallc.com/).
+PHP-Sportradar is designed to be an easy-to-use wrapper around the [The Sportradar API](http://developer.sportradar.us/).
 You must first register an account to receive an API key.

-PHP-SportsData is meant to become a full list of the SportsData API calls available.
+PHP-Sportradar is meant to become a full list of the Sportradar API calls available.
 Currently, I have only focused on the API calls for the NFL, but my roadmap for this project includes all of the other sports they offer.

 ##Example Usage
 ```php